DeFinerOrg/Savings/DEVELOPER.md

 This will create a new directory named `artifacts/contracts/` with the ABI files for the respective contracts

 ## Deploying the contracts:
-To deploy the contracts on a testnet, you'll need to have an account on Infura/Alchemy.
+To deploy the contracts on a testnet, you'll need to have an account on Infura.
 Please follow the steps below to deploy the contracts:

 **1)** In the root of the project create a file named .secrets.json and add the following content:
 ```
 {
-   "mnemonic": <your wallet's seed>,
+   "mnemonic": "<your wallet's seed>",
-   "projectId": <your Infura project Id>
+   "projectId": "<your Infura project Id>"
 }
 ```